MicrosoftDocs/SupportArticles-docs/support/sql/admin/space-table-uses-not-released.md

     TRUNCATE TABLE <TableName>
     ```

 - Create a clustered index on a column of the table.
-For more information about how to create a clustered index on a table, see the "Creating a Clustered Index" topic in SQL Server Books Online.
+For more information about how to create a clustered index on a table, see the [Creating a Clustered Index](/sql/relational-databases/indexes/create-clustered-indexes).